Haloperidol: 7 things you should know

 - Avoid alcohol while taking haloperidol as it may contribute to the side effects of haloperidol including low blood pressure.

 - Haloperidol may affect your judgment and impair your ability to drive or operate machinery.
+It may also increase your risk of falls.

 - A 'one-dose fits all' dosage schedule does not apply to haloperidol.
 Your doctor may have to adjust your haloperidol frequently on initiation to find the right dose for you.